-If there were three magnets for the new town/city of the 1900's then it is envisaged that there will soon be a fourth magnet, a digital magnet of Cyberspace and Cyberplace.
+If there were three magnets for a new town/city of the 1900's, then in the 2000's, it is envisaged that there will soon be a fourth magnet, a digital magnet of Cyberspace and Cyberplace.

-From the resemblance of Letchworth in the Ground Zero of AlphaWorld, to the Garden City Movement and the Utopianists of the 19th Century, cityscape both in structure and ideology is being mirrored in virtual worlds.
+From the resemblance of Letchworth in the Ground Zero of AlphaWorld to the towns of the Garden City Movement and the Utopianists of the 19th Century, this kind of cityscape both in structure and ideology is being mirrored in virtual worlds.
 In addition is the blending of the original 'Wired City' ideology of the 1960's with the emerging 'Virtual City' of the late 1990's.
 The wired city is increasingly moving towards the city in the wires.